javascript-tutorial/en.javascript.info/1-js/99-js-misc/03-currying-partials/article.md

 2. The wrapper `pass` is called with `(2)`: it takes previous args (`1`), concatenates them with what it got `(2)` and calls `curried(1, 2)` with them together.
 As the argument count is still less than 3, `curry` returns `pass`.
 3. The wrapper `pass` is called again with `(3)`,  for the next call `pass(3)` takes previous args (`1`, `2`) and adds `3` to them, making the call `curried(1, 2, 3)` -- there are `3` arguments at last, they are given to the original function.

-If that's still not obvious, just trace the calls sequence in your mind or on the paper.
+If that's still not obvious, just trace the calls sequence in your mind or on paper.

 ```smart header="Fixed-length functions only"
 The currying requires the function to have a fixed number of arguments.